 /certsdirectory is no longer required.

-A message broker can check the revocation status of the certificate that clients use when attempting to authenticate.
-You can configure certificate revocation checking on a per-message broker basis.
+An event broker can check the revocation status of the certificate that clients use when attempting to authenticate.
+You can configure certificate revocation checking on a per-event broker basis.
 However, you can also configure overrides on a per-Message VPN basis to ignore the results of the revocation check, and to allow authentication of certificates with unknown revocation status.

-You can configure message brokers to check the revocation status of client certificates using one of the following methods:
+You can configure event brokers to check the revocation status of client certificates using one of the following methods: